omercankoc/printlog/README.md

 }
 ```

-### Specify the number of rows in the Table View.
+## Specify the number of rows in the Table View
 ```swift
 func tableView(_ tableView: UITableView, numberOfRowsInSection section: Int) -> Int {
     return languageArray.count
 }
 ```

-### When clicking a Row in Table View, display the details of the relevant data.
+## When clicking a Row in Table View, display the details of the relevant data
 ```swift
 func tableView(_ tableView: UITableView, didSelectRowAt indexPath: IndexPath) {
     chosenLanguage = languageArray[indexPath.row]